 Prior to matriculation (the successful completion of the first 4 courses taken in the program), candidates, who do not hold an active and valid Florida teaching certificate, are required to provide a passing score on all the sub-tests (including the essay) of the General Knowledge Test (GKT) of the Florida Teacher Certification Examination (FTCE).
 Candidates will not be allowed to take the 5th course until this test has been satisfactorily completed.
 Prior to graduation, candidates are required to take the two additional sub-tests of the FTCE: (1) Professional Education (PEd) examination, and (2) Subject Area Test (SAE).
 Degree conferral will be based upon successful completion of the three tests of the FTCE and curriculum requirements.
+Passing scores of the PEd and SAE examinations must be submitted to the program office prior to graduation.
 As state requirements are subject to change, candidates should expect changes or modifications to the curriculum and degree requirements.
 All costs related to certification and the FTCE are the responsibility of the candidate.